 No one accomplishes anything alone.
 We are smarter and stronger when we put our heads together.
 Engagement is a powerful way to tap into the wisdom of a group, be it a group of colleagues or an entire community.
 Engagement surfaces new ideas and solutions and builds consensus and commitment to carry the work forward.

-Are you willing to listen to many points of view, but unsure how to make the conversation productive?
+Do you want to bring together many points of view while making sure the conversation is productive?
 I can help you open the floor to many perspectives while staying focused on your objective.

 I’m a trained facilitator with experience guiding conversations with as few as three and as many as 150 people at a time.
 I’ve used techniques such as World Cafe, Open Space Technology and Appreciative Inquiry to lead inclusive conversations that have resulted in real-world projects and collaborations.